-"Taught degree Programme" for "programme of study for the award of Postgraduate Certificate, Postgraduate Diploma, M.Litt., M.Sc., M.Phil."
+"Taught degree Programme" for "programme of study for the award of Postgraduate

-2. All programmes leading to Postgraduate certificates, diplomas of Masters Degrees must accord with the SCOF framework.

-II Postgraduate Certificates, Diplomas and Postgraduate Degrees with a Taught Element shall be awarded the Graduate Certificate or Postgraduate Certificate as appropriate to their level of study.

-- 1. A candidate who has, over a period of not more than one semester for a full-time student, and two semesters for a part-time student:- - A. gained at least 60 credits in an approved Programme; and - B. satisfied the Committee of Examiners for that Programme; and - C. satisfied the fee requirement, shall be awarded the Graduate Diploma or Postgraduate Diploma as appropriate to their level of study.
+- Certificate, Postgraduate Diploma, M.Litt., M.Sc., M.Phil." - 2.
+All programmes leading to Postgraduate certificates, diplomas of Masters Degrees must accord with the SCQF framework. - II Postgraduate Certificates, Diplomas and Postgraduate Degrees with a Taught Element - 1.
+A candidate who has, over a period of not more than one semester for a full-time student, and two semesters for a part-time student:- - A. gained at least 60 credits in an approved Programme; and - B. satisfied the Committee of Examiners for that Programme; and - C. satisfied the fee requirement, shall be awarded the Graduate Certificate or Postgraduate Certificate as appropriate to their level of study.

-- 2. A candidate who has, over a period of not more than one year for a full-time student, and two years for a part-time student:- - A. gained at least 120 credits in an approved Programme; and - B. satisfied the Committee of Examiners for that Programme; and - C. satisfied the fee requirements, shall be awarded the Postgraduate Diploma
+- 2. A candidate who has, over a period of not more than one year for a full-time student, and two years for a part-time student:- - A. gained at least 120 credits in an approved Programme; and - B. satisfied the Committee of Examiners for that Programme; and - C. satisfied the fee requirements, shall be awarded the Graduate Diploma or Postgraduate Diploma as appropriate to their level of study.

-- 3. A candidate who has, over a period of not more than two semesters for a full-time student, or the part-time equivalent:- - gained at least 120 credits, of which 90 credits must be at 5000 level or above, in an approved Programme; and - B. satisfied the Committee of Examiners for that Programme; and - C. satisfied the fee requirements,
+- 3. A candidate who has, over a period of not more than two semesters for a full-time student, or the part-time equivalent:- - A. gained at least 120 credits, of which 90 credits must be at 5000 level or above, in an approved Programme; and - B. satisfied the Committee of Examiners for that Programme; and - C. satisfied the fee requirements, shall be awarded the Postgraduate Diploma

-- 4. Unless otherwise stated in an agreement with another institution, a candidate who has:- - A. gained at least 180 credits in an approved Programme over a period of not more than one year for a full-time student and two years for a part-time student, submitted a dissertation or equivalent, and satisfied the Committee of Examiners in the assessments for that Programme and in the dissertation; and - B. satisfied the fee requirements shall be awarded the degree of M.Litt. or M.Sc. or M.Res., as appropriate. - 5.
-A candidate who has:- - A. gained at least 120 credits in an approved Programme over a period of not more than one year for a full-time student and two years for a part-time student and satisfied the Committee of Examiners in the assessment for the Programme; and shall, if the thesis is approved, be awarded the degree of M.Phil.

-- B. submitted a thesis completed during a further period of twelve months (or its equivalent for a part-time student) or, within a programme approved by the Faculty Business Committee, the equivalent and appropriate alternative assessment and - C. satisfied the fee requirements,
+- 4. Unless otherwise stated in an agreement with another institution, a candidate who has:- - A. gained at least 180 credits in an approved Programme over a period of not more than one year for a full-time student and two years for a part-time student, submitted a dissertation or equivalent, and satisfied the Committee of Examiners in the assessments for that Programme and in the dissertation; and - B. satisfied the fee requirements, shall be awarded the degree of M.Litt. or M.Sc. or M.Res., as appropriate. - 5.
+A candidate who has:- - A. gained at least 120 credits in an approved Programme over a period of not more than one year for a full-time student and two years for a part-time student and satisfied the Committee of Examiners in the assessment for the Programme; and - B. submitted a thesis completed during a further period of twelve months (or its equivalent for a part-time student) or, within a programme approved by the Dean, the equivalent and appropriate alternative assessment and - C. satisfied the fee requirements, shall, if the thesis is approved, be awarded the degree of M.Phil.